badgerine/iot_robots-control_virtual_sphero_javascript/README.md

 * `sphero.readOdometer`: We've cheated a little here!
 In the Sphero SDK the Odometer streams data asynchronously when invoking `streamOdometer`, while here we're just returning Sphero's position.
 We've included this function so you can get a little familiar with the concept.

 <b>TIP:</b> See `example.js` for all of the commands required to finish the two activities.

-<b>NOTE:</b> We've manually added the `move` command to simplify the prep activity - it's not part of the standard SDK, but we'll provide you with that function on the day if you want to use it.
-The standard command for moving sphero is `roll`, which takes <i>speed</i> and <i>angle</i> instead of distance and angle.

 ### Activity #1